axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 **Manage news feed content**

-.. note:: The user has to have permission ``NewsManagement`` to manage the content of the news feed.
+.. note:: The user has to have permission :bdg-ref-warning:`🔑NewsManagement <NewsManagement>` to manage the content of the news feed.

 If the user has permission, then the user can: